Laura Wolvaardt: International

 In February 2022, she was named in South Africa's team for the 2022 Women's Cricket World Cup in New Zealand.

 In May 2022, she played seven matches for the Barmy Army team at the 2022 FairBreak Invitational T20 in Dubai, United Arab Emirates.
 During the Invitational, she scored a total of 186 runs at a strike rate of 116.25, including two fifties.

 In June 2022, Wolvaardt was named in South Africa's Women's Test squad for their one-off match against England Women.
 She made her Test debut on 27 June 2022, for South Africa against England.
 In July 2022, she was named in South Africa's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

 On 27 March 2024, she scored her maiden century in T20I cricket, against Sri Lanka.

 On 1 July 2024, Wolvaardt scored her maiden Test century, against India, becoming only the third woman to score a century in all three international formats, behind Heather Knight and Tammy Beaumont.

 She was named captain of the South Africa squad for the 2024 Women's T20 World Cup and their multi-format home series against England in November 2024.

-Woolvaardt was among the four player shortlists for the Women’s Cricketer of the Year, Women’s ODI Cricketer of the Year and Women's T20I Cricketer of the Year in the 2024 ICC Awards.
+Wolvaardt was among the four player shortlists for the Women’s Cricketer of the Year, Women’s ODI Cricketer of the Year and Women's T20I Cricketer of the Year in the 2024 ICC Awards.